HaoWeiHe/Multi-label-classification/README.md

 To manage this task, we also can leverage transfer learning tech and the idea of muti-task learning we just learned.(To be continue..)

 ### Multi-class neutral network
 Some times, a product team might want to shift its focus to overall types as violation.
 Then our ohective will be to increase average overall indicator of all violation data.
-In this case, we can take this taks as a binary classifion problem using a single output layer /w multiple neurons.
+In this case, we can take this taks as a multi-class classifion problem using a single output layer /w multiple neurons.
+(Noted that multi-class is defferent from multi-label which we've introduced in the above section.)

 ## Data Resource